Andy-git985/phonebook-backend/README.md

 - Installed dotenv and added secrets to fly deployment
 - Live fly deployment is integrated with mongo db
 - Added POST and GET by id method integration to database
-- changed 200 to 204 in front end to re-render the app
+- Changed 200 to 204 in front end to re-render the app, deleting works now
+- Implemented error handling middleware

 ## Lessons Learned: